 No, she said, I didn’t need to.
 It didn’t seem like the answer was going to be something in my reproductive area; the eosinophil count had really thrown everything for a loop.
 OK, I told her, I’ll cancel the ultrasound.

 “Well… Don’t cancel it.
 You might as well go,” she conceded, “just to double check.”

 Medicine has invented a term for that thing where they’re looking for one thing but find another thing in the meantime.
 It’s called an “incedentaloma”.
 Cute, right?
 Often, this is important, say, when you’re looking for a broken bone in an X-Ray and find, like, cancer or something.
 You’re probably going to be grateful that you found that cancer when you did.
 (Is that a thing?
 I guess you wouldn’t see cancer on an x-ray.
 I dunno.
 Listen: NOT A DOCTOR).

-Other times, in my own personal opinion, incedentalomas are just annoying as hell.
+Other times, in my own personal opinion, incedentalomas are just annoying.
 See: my ultrasound experience.